 - Cons: adhesive can wear out over time and will need to be replaced eventually

 Wall Control 4-Foot Metal Pegboard and Accessories

-A third great idea for using wall space to create extra storage in your storage compartments and give yourself easy access to frequently used items is to hang a pegboard.
+A third great idea for using you vertical space up the wall is to create extra storage in your storage compartments.
+Giving yourself easy access to frequently used items is to hang a pegboard.
 This idea works especially well in very shallow bays that can’t be used for much else.
 However, it can also work in larger bays just as well.